marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

 2. Let's try LinkGenerator to see if it can simplify HATEOAS implementation (coming soon)
 3. Consuming RESTful API and leveraging HATEOAS in F# Fable app (coming soon)

-Hypermedia as the engine of application state (HATEOAS) is 24 years old now!
-I am coding for more than 12 years and yet I didn't see it on production in projects I worked with.
-Why?
-Is it so bad?
-Complex?

-## 2. The problem
+## The problem
-Let's say that You are an software engineer and You are supposed to create a house allocation app for Hogwarts.
+Let's say that you are an software engineer and you are supposed to create a house allocation app for Hogwarts.
 1. List houses
 2. List house students